DamLabResources/damlab-wrappers/multiqc/strainline/README.md

 ## Notes
 - This wrapper generates a standardized log file that can be parsed by the DAMlab MultiQC plugin
-- The log format is designed to capture key metrics from Strainline runs
+- The log format is designed to capture key metrics from Strainline haplotype reconstruction
-- Future versions will expand the metrics collected based on MultiQC visualization needs
+- Sample name is extracted from the directory structure (two levels up from the haplotypes file)